segment-boneyard/nightmare/Readme.md

 * Ensure that all instances are created with ```new Nightmare(...);```
 * When chaining functionality, add the .chain() method. e.g. ``` let nightmare = new Nightmare(); nightmare.chain().goto("http://www.github.com").title(); ```
 * Ensure that ```.init()``` is called if ```.chain()``` isn't the first function called.
+* Arguments provided to electron when the child instance is spawned are now specified via options.electronArgs.switches rather than options.switches.
+Same goes for options.paths.

 ####About